-InSight launched from Vandenberg Air Force Base in California May 5.
-The lander touched down Monday, Nov.
-26, near Mars’ equator on the western side of a flat, smooth expanse of lava called Elysium Planitia, with a signal affirming a completed landing sequence at approximately noon PST (3 p.m.
+InSight launched from Vandenberg Air Force Base in California on May 5.
+The lander touched down Monday, November 26, near Mars’ equator on the western side of a flat, smooth expanse of lava called Elysium Planitia, with a signal affirming a completed landing sequence at approximately noon PST (3 p.m.
 EST).

 “Today, we successfully landed on Mars for the eighth time in human history,” said NASA Administrator Jim Bridenstine.
 “InSight will study the interior of Mars, and will teach us valuable science as we prepare to send astronauts to the Moon and later to Mars.
 This accomplishment represents the ingenuity of America and our international partners and it serves as a testament to the dedication and perseverance of our team.
 The best of NASA is yet to come, and it is coming soon.”